diogo-jorge-santos/replicating_portfolio/README.md

 -/test_tools/. -> scripts used to test some numba's features and to test some alternative design choices;

--/option_class.py -> implementation of some methods using the base classes to test some results from Yet Another Note on the Leland’s Option Hedging Strategy with Transaction Costs Valeri I. Zakamouline and Efficient Analytic Approximation of theOptimal Hedging Strategy for a European Call Option with Transaction Costs
+-/option_class.py -> implementation of some methods using the base classes to test some results from Yet Another Note on the Leland’s Option Hedging Strategy with Transaction Costs Valeri I. Zakamouline and Efficient Analytic Approximation of the Optimal Hedging Strategy for a European Call Option with Transaction Costs

 -/main.py -> usage of the methods implemented in option_class.py